On this page

 Build charts in Amplitude: the Segmentation Module's advanced features

-This article will help you:
+This article helps you:

-• Build and manage more complex user segments within the Segmentation Module
+• Build and manage more complex user segments within the Segmentation Module.

-• Create a behavioral cohort from within the Segmentation Module
+• Create a behavioral cohort from within the Segmentation Module.

 Before you begin